 TraQCentral – From The Starting Line

 System design began in early 2016.
 By the Fall of 2017, the core system was completed and we had our first successful beta test.
-Development continued throughout 2018 with many features additions & system enhancements driven by event organizers.
+Development continued throughout 2018 and 2019 with many features additions & system enhancements driven by event organizers.
 Testing at live events were very successful and well received by event organizers and race-day managers.
 Both volunteers and participants (especially those that requested assistance) were impressed with the pioneering co